vickmuir/Backup/evault-bmr-plugin.md

 2. Click **Storage** > **Backup**.
 3. Select your EVault account and click **Order Plugins**.
 4. Select **EVault Plugin - BMR (Bare Metal Restore)** and click **Continue**.
-5. Enter your Promo Code if you have one and click **Recalculate**.
+5. Enter your Promo Code if you have one, and click **Recalculate**.
 6. The updated charges are displayed.
 Review your order.
 7. Check the boxes to indicate that you read the **Master Service Agreement** and accept the **3rd Party Software Terms**.
 8. Click **Place Order**.